pedromedeiros1008/pedromedeiros1008/README.md

 - I've been imporving my HTML and CSS skills

 ### Some random facts about me
-- I do like to learn languages, my goal is to be a polyglot
+- I like to learn languages, my goal is to be a polyglot
 - I'm addicted to coffee
 - I really like reading